Stephen, King of England: Popular representations

 Stephen and his reign have been occasionally used in historical fiction.
-Stephen and his supporters appear in Ellis Peters' historical detective series The Cadfael Chronicles, set between 1137 and 1145.
-Peters' depiction of Stephen's reign is an essentially local narrative, focused on the town of Shrewsbury and its environs.
+Stephen and his supporters appear in Ellis Peters's historical detective series The Cadfael Chronicles, set between 1137 and 1145.
+Peters's depiction of Stephen's reign is an essentially local narrative, focused on the town of Shrewsbury and its environs.
 Peters paints Stephen as a tolerant man and a reasonable ruler, despite his execution of the Shrewsbury defenders after the taking of the city in 1138.
 In contrast, he is depicted unsympathetically in both Ken Follett's historical novel The Pillars of the Earth and the TV mini-series adapted from it.